rjmac/rojoma-json/README.markdown

 `Strategy.Underscore` (which converts camel-case names to lower-case, underscore-separated names).
 The `@JsonKeyStrategy` annotation can also be used on the class level to set the default strategy for all fields.
-If two names map to the smae JSON identifier (whether automatically or through use of `@JsonKey`) a compiler error occurs.
+If two names map to the same JSON identifier (whether automatically or through use of `@JsonKey`) a compiler error occurs.

 ## Future paths